MewsSystems/gitbook-connector-api/operations/finance.md

 ## Get bill PDF

-Prints PDF version of closed bill.
-In case it's not possible to return PDF immediately returns unique event identifier which must be used in retried requests.
+Creates a PDF version of the specified bill.
+In case it's not possible to return PDF immediately, you must retry the call later while providing the unique event identifier that is returned from the first invocation.

 ### Request